Biographies

 Soprano, alto saxophone

 Nicola balances a busy teaching diary with regular performances.
-As an ensemble player she plays with a number of groups and is currently chairman of the award winning Nottingham Symphonic Wind Orchestra.
-As a principal player with the National Saxophone Choir of Great Britain, she performed at the Edinburgh Festival Fringe in 2005.
-In 2009 she released her first solo album, a personal collection of chamber pieces for saxophone.
-As well as her private teaching Nicola has worked with the Nottingham Wind Ensemble, Nottingham Choral Trust's 'Bandwise' programme.
-She has helped develop and run the popular Nottingham SaxDay which attracts intermediate and advanced players from across the country.
+As an ensemble player she plays with a number of groups and is currently chairman of the award-winning Nottingham Symphonic Wind Orchestra, and was a principal player with National Saxophone Choir of Great Britain.
+In 2009 she released an album of a personal collection of chamber pieces for saxophone.
+As well as her private teaching Nicola works with the Nottingham SaxDay, and has completed a Masters in Performance Science at the Royal College of Music.
+She is currently studying for a PhD in music ensemble performance at the University of Sheffield.

 keri10